yeecode/ObjectLogger/README.md

 ```

 - alias:The attribute alias to display.
-- builtinType：Built-in type of ObjectLogger, which form the BuiltinTypeHandler enum.
+- builtinType：Built-in type of ObjectLoggerClient, which form the BuiltinTypeHandler enum.
 The default value is `BuiltinTypeHandler.NORMAL`.
     - BuiltinTypeHandler.NORMAL：Record the new and old values.
-    - BuiltinTypeHandler.TEXT: Line-by-line comparison of rich text differences.
+    - BuiltinTypeHandler.RICHTEXT: Line-by-line comparison of rich text differences.
 - extendedType：Extend attribute types.
 Users can extend the processing of certain fields.

 # 8 Extended Processing Attribute

 In many cases, users want to be able to decide how to handle certain object attributes independently.
 For example, users may want to convert the `userId` attribute of the `Task` object into a name and store it in the log system, thus completely decoupling the log system from `userId'.

-ObjectLogger fully supports this scenario, allowing users to decide how to log certain attributes independently.
+ObjectLoggerClient fully supports this scenario, allowing users to decide how to log certain attributes independently.
 To achieve this function, first assign a string value to the `extendedType` attribute of `@LogTag` that needs to be extended.
 For example:

 ```
 @LogTag(alias = "UserId", extendedType = "userIdType")